zertovitch/gwindows/gwindows/readme.txt

 Documentation
 =============

-In the doc directory there is  a user_guide in Word format (html available on the web) and a quick reference text.
+In the "docs" directory there is a user_guide in Word format (html available on the web) and a quick reference text.

 Installation